ericblancas23/RNa11y/README.md

 # RNa11y

-A sample React Native app showing you how to create more accessible apps with React Native. `starter` branch shows a not so accessible app, while `a11y` branch show the accessible version of the app.
+A sample React Native app showing demonstrating how to create more accessible apps with React Native

-_Note: the React Native code in this repo may be a little bit outdated and won't run immediately after you've followed the setup instructions.
-Be sure to refactor the code to use the more recent React Native syntax if it doesn't run for you._